blakevanlan/KingdomCreator/README.md

-#Kingdom Creatin'
+#Kingdom Creator

-[Kingdom Creatin'](http://www.kingdomcreat.in) is a Kingdom randomizer for Dominion.
+[Kingdom Creator](http://www.dominionrandomizer.com) is a Kingdom randomizer for Dominion.

 Feel free to make any improvements you see fit and send me a pull request!